 To view and learn more about the principles, please visit the website.

-The Protecting Privacy in Connected Learning toolkit is an in-depth, step-by-step guide to navigating the four major federal laws.
-The revised (v.2) Toolkit covers the Family Education Rights and Privacy Act (FERPA); Children’s Online Privacy Protection Act (COPPA); Health Insurance Portability & Accountability Act (HIPAA); Protecting Pupil Rights Amendment (PPRA); and related privacy issues.
+The Protecting Privacy in Connected Learning toolkit is an in-depth, step-by-step guide to navigate four major federal laws: the Family Education Rights and Privacy Act (FERPA); Children’s Online Privacy Protection Act (COPPA); Health Insurance Portability and Accountability Act (HIPAA); Protecting Pupil Rights Amendment (PPRA); and related privacy issues.

 The toolkit is organized in the form of a decision tree and addresses FERPA and COPPA compliance issues as well as smart suggested practices that reach beyond compliance.
 It also includes definitions, checklists, examples, and key questions to ask.

 The Toolkit was created with the help of Harvard Law School’s Cyberlaw Clinic, which is based at the Berkman Center for Internet and Society, sponsored by Microsoft, and endorsed by the Association of School Business Officials International.